lsst/dp0_lsst_io/docs/delegate-resources/getting-started.rst

 Documentation and tutorials
 ===========================

-All DP0 delegates are encouraged to use the documentation and tutorials to learn how to use the RSP to access and analyze LSST data, and to generate and test custom software to prepare for when *real commissioning data* are released as Data Preview 1 (DP1) and DP2
+All DP0 users are encouraged to use the documentation and tutorials to learn how to use the RSP to access and analyze LSST data, and to generate and test custom software to prepare for when *real commissioning data* are released as Data Preview 1 (DP1) and DP2
 (see the `plans for early science with Rubin Observatory <https://www.lsst.org/scientists/early-science>`__).